HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-26-Python-Matplotlib.md

 last_modified_at: 2024-08-27 05:22:09 +0800
 ---

-This post is a record made while learning Chapter 15 “Generating Data” and Chapter 16 “Downloading Data” in Eric Matthes’s book, Python Crash Course.[^1]
+This post is a record made while learning Chapter 15 “Generating Data” and Chapter 16 “Downloading Data” in Eric Matthes’s book, *Python Crash Course*.[^1]
 {: .notice--primary}

 # Python Matplotlib